-In meeting its mandate and the expectations outlined in the Terms of Reference the Assembly will, to the greatest extent possible, represent the consensus view of the members.
-Divergent views of Assembly members and community members will also be included in the Citizens' Assembly's Final Report.
+In meeting is mandate and the expectations outlined in the Terms of Reference the Assembly will, to the greatest extent possible, represent the consensus view of the members.
+Minority views of Assembly members and community members can be included in the Citizens' Assembly's Final Report.